 Building Code - Interpreting Building Code

-Here is my interpretation of the relavent bits of building code that I need to take note of.
+Here is my interpretation of the relevant bits of building code that I need to take note of.

 Code says that footings must bear on undisturbed ground.
 They are required to extend down below the frost line.

-In my area the frost line is only 12 inches down, but I am choosing to go down more than 5 feet.
+In my area the frost line is only 12 inches down, but I am choosing to go down more than 5 feet to get to very solid ground and to avoid lateral movement.

 In my foundation design, the bottom part of the footing is made of polystyrene and it is the polystyrene part of the footings that bears on the undisturbed soil.
 It is necessary to show calculations to your local building department to prove that the polystyrene can handle the pounds per square inch without creep exerted by the weight of the house over the footing area .